ieeevr/2022/contribute/index.md

 </p>
 <p>
     <div class="notice--info">
-        <b>The submission deadlines will be strictly enforced.
+        <b style="background-color: $theme-yellow ! important;">The submission deadlines will be strictly enforced.
 Requests for extensions will not be honored.</b>
     </div>
 </p>
     <ul>